makinacorpus/DbToolsBundle/docs/content/anonymization/performance.md

 | 100K Customers, 200K Addresses and 1&nbsp;000K Orders | ~24s       | ~25s   | ~1m40s  | ~36m47s

 <small>
-**NB**: Each database vendor docker image has been used as is.
+<strong>NB</strong>: Each database vendor docker image has been used as is.
 Without any tweaking.
-This could explain the bad results for MySQL.
+This could explain the bad results for MySQL compare to MariaDb's ones.
 </small>